RedHatProductSecurity/security-data-guidelines/docs/csaf-vex.md

 ```

 #### Relationships
-Also included in the "product_tree" section is a "relationships" object which is used by Red Hat to help represent
+Also included in the `product_tree` section is a `relationships` object which is used by Red Hat to help represent
 layered products.
-One or more relationship entries will be present for all "product_version" objects found in the
+One or more relationship entries will be present for all `product_version` objects found in the
-"branches" object.
-All of these objects are of the “default_component_of” category and include the full product
+`branches` object.
+All of these objects are of the `default_component_of` category and include the full product
-name and product ID (a combination of the "product_name" and the "product_version"), a reference to the component name
+name and product ID (a combination of the `product_name` and the `product_version`), a reference to the component name
 and a reference to the product name.

-Continuing with the previous examples, we know that there should be at least one entry in the "relationships" object
+Continuing with the previous examples, we know that there should be at least one entry in the `relationships` object
-that correlates to the "product_version" object for kernel.
+that correlates to the `product_version` object for kernel.
 Looking at the VEX file, there are actually four entries for
-kernel, all which relate to the different "product_name" objects from before.
+kernel, all which relate to the different `product_name` objects from before.
 The below is the specific entry as it
 relates to Red Hat Enterprise Linux 6.

-Here you can see that the "full_product_name" includes a name and a product ID which are the combination of the product,
+Here you can see that the `full_product_name` includes a `name` and a `product_id` which are the combination of the product,
 Red Hat Enterprise Linux 6, and the component, kernel.
-The "product_reference" will always refer to the component's name
+The `product_reference` will always refer to the component's name
-while the "relates_to_product_reference" will refer to the product name.
+while the `relates_to_product_reference` will refer to the product name.

 ```
 {